StarCodes2/alx-backend-python/0x00-python_variable_annotations/README.md

 - **1-concat.py**: Holds a type-annotated function concat that takes a string str1 and a string str2 as arguments and returns a concatenated string.
 - **2-floor.py**: Holds a type-annotated function floor which takes a float n as argument and returns the floor of the float.
 - **3-to_str.py**: Holds  a type-annotated function to_str that takes a float n as argument and returns the string representation of the float.
+- **4-define_variables.py**: Holds the definition and annotation of multiple variables.